jsbean/under-the-head/README.md

 ## Usage

-Click "Download Zip" on the upper-right of this page.
+- Click "Download Zip" on the upper-right of this page.
+- Unzip.

-Open the patch entitled "under-the-head.maxpat".
+- Open the patch entitled "under-the-head.maxpat".